 The gas centrifuge uranium enrichment process uses a large number of rotating cylinders in series and parallel formations.
 Centrifuge machines are interconnected to form trains and cascades.
 In this process, UF6 gas is placed in a cylinder and rotated at a high speed.
 This rotation creates a strong centrifugal force so that the heavier gas molecules (containing U238) move toward the outside of the cylinder and the lighter gas molecules (containing U235) collect closer to the center.
 The stream that is slightly enriched in U235 is withdrawn and fed into the next higher stage, while the slightly depleted stream is recycled back into the next lower stage.
 Significantly more U235 enrichment can be obtained from a single-unit gas centrifuge than from a single-unit gaseous diffusion stage.
 The diagram to the right illustrates this gas centrifuge enrichment process.

 One gas centrifuge commercial production plant, the URENCO USA facility owned by Louisiana Energy Services (LES), is currently operating in Eunice, NM.
-A license was issued to AREVA Enrichment Services, LLC in October 2011 to construct and operate the Eagle Rock Enrichment Facility, a gas centrifuge commercial facility, in Bonneville County, ID.
+In addition, a license was issued to AREVA Enrichment Services, LLC in October 2011 to construct and operate the Eagle Rock Enrichment Facility, a gas centrifuge commercial facility, in Bonneville County, ID.
 The construction of the facility is currently on hold.
-USEC Inc., in Piketown, OH, was issued a license in April 2007 to construct and operate the American Centrifuge Plant (ACP).
+USEC Inc. was granted a license in February 2004 for a demonstration and test gas centrifuge plant, the Lead Cascade facility, which is in operation.
+USEC Inc. was also issued a license in April 2007 to construct and operate the American Centrifuge Plant (ACP) in Piketown, OH.
 Construction of the ACP began in 2007 but was placed on hold in 2009.
-In addition, USEC Inc. was granted a license in February 2004 for a demonstration and test gas centrifuge plant, the Lead Cascade facility, that is in operation.

 Isotopic separation of uranium can be achieved based on photoexcitation principles (exciting the molecules using laser light).
 Such technologies have been named Atomic Vapor Laser Isotope Separation (AVLIS), Molecular Laser Isotope Separation (MLIS), and Separation of Isotopes by Laser Excitation (SILEX).
 In general, the enrichment process entails using three major systems, which are the laser systems, optical systems, and separation module system.
-Tunable lasers can be developed to deliver a highly monochromatic radiation (light of a single-color).
-The radiation from these lasers can photoionize a specific isotopic species while not affecting other isotopic species.
-The affected species is then physically or chemically changed, which enables the material to be separated.
-AVLIS used a uranium-iron (U-Fe) metal alloy as its feed material, while SILEX and MLIS use UF6 as its feed material.
+Tunable lasers can be developed to deliver a highly monochromatic light (light of a single-color).
+The light from these lasers can photo-ionize a specific isotopic species while not affecting other isotopic species.
+The affected species is then chemically changed, which enables the material to be separated.
+AVLIS used a uranium metal alloy as its feed material, while SILEX and MLIS use UF6 as their feed material.

 No laser separation uranium enrichment plants are currently operating in the United States.
-However, in July 2007, General Electric - Hitachi submitted a license amendment request to the NRC, seeking approval for research and development associated with laser enrichment to be conducted at its Global Nuclear Fuels-Americas, LLC, facility in Wilmington, NC.
-The NRC approved the amendment on May 12, 2008, and GE-Hitachi is currently constructing the test loop with the intention of beginning operations in the near future.
-In addition, in June 2009, GE-Hitachi submitted a license application to construct a commercial laser enrichment plant in Wilmington, NC.
-The NRC staff is currently reviewing that application.
+However, on May 12, 2008, the NRC approved a license amendment submitted by General Electric - Hitachi seeking approval for research and development associated with laser enrichment to be conducted at its Global Nuclear Fuels-Americas, LLC, facility in Wilmington, NC.
+GE Hitachi constructed a test loop and illustrated the SILEX laser isotope separation process.
+In June 2009, GE-Hitachi submitted a license application to construct a commercial laser enrichment plant in Wilmington, NC.
+On September 25, 2012, NRC staff issued a construction and operating license for the facility.